Appdynamics/IOTNodeWrapperForLambda/README.md

 tsc
 ```

-#### Custom data
+### Custom data

 Custom Properties can be sent at a transactional level.
-The function takes an object that contains a signature like so:
+The function takes an object that contains dictionaries for each of the different data types.

+Signature:

 ```
 stringProperties?: StringMap;